bbauska/JS-Notes4Pros/README.md

 console.log(foo);  // <i>→ foo is not defined</i>
 </pre>
 <p>A similar principle applies to functions.
 When functions are assigned
-to a variable (i.e. a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function">
+to a variable (i.e. a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function" target="_blank" rel="noopener noreferrer">function expression</a>), the variable declaration
-function expression</a>), the variable declaration is hoisted while the assignment remains in the same place.
+is hoisted while the assignment remains in the same place.
 The following two code snippets are equivalent.</p>
 <pre>
 console.log(foo(2, 3));  // <i>→ foo is not a function</i>
 <b>var</b> foo = <b>function</b>(a, b) {